Quiz on The Rise and Fall of the Roman Empire

 Ans. (d)

-Who was the Roman Emperor responsible for the Great Fire of Rome in 64 AD, which led to the persecution of Christians?
+Which Emperor was responsible for the Great Fire of Rome in 64 AD?

 (a) Augustus (Octavian)